7.65 kg / 16 lb 14 oz

 I needed to get groceries from the truck to my remote location residence in the mountains.
 I tried a kid's plastic sled first, carefully "postholing" to step in the same step, holding the edge of the plastic sled, scooting the sled along.

-I have MSR Evo Ascent snowshoes for more rough terrain but I haven't used the Pulk for rougher terrain, except for some easy winter camping.
+I have MSR Evo Ascent snowshoes for more rough terrain, but I haven't used the Pulk for rougher terrain, only for some easy winter camping.

 I just like making a winter camp.

 I have considered using it with the shorter "mountaineering" skis.